Editor's Note: Article updated June 2022.

 Top golf courses: Cabot Cliffs, Cabot Links, Highlands Links, Bell Bay Golf Club

 Characteristics: Diehard golfers have long journeyed to remote Ingonish Beach to reach Highlands Links, a Thompson masterpiece more than a five-hour trek from the Halifax International Airport.
 A restoration remains ongoing to return Highlands Links to its glory days.
-In 2012, the opening of Cabot Links in Inverness about 2 and a half hours to the south on the opposite shore of the island suddenly made this tiny island a full-fledged destination.
+In 2012, the opening of Cabot Links in Inverness about 2 and 1/2 hours to the south on the opposite shore of the island suddenly made this tiny island a full-fledged destination.
 Five holes of linksy Cabot Links hug the beach and all the rest look out upon the Gulf of St. Lawrence.
 Cabot Cliffs, just the sixth course on the island, opened for preview play on Canada Day, 2015.

 Drawback: All the driving between the airport and the courses.